Disneyland Paris Tips and Tricks for First Timers (2025)

 From London to Paris, the Eurostar takes about 2.5 hours.

-The trip from Gare du Nord to Marne-la-Vallée Chessy technically takes an hour, but the transfer took us two hours on a Sunday evening due to long lines for ticket machines at Gare du Nord and waits for trains.
+The trip from Gare du Nord to Marne-la-Vallée Chessy technically takes an hour and we have managed it in this time in reverse (on our way back from Disney).
+But the transfer took us two hours on a Sunday evening due to long lines for ticket machines at Gare du Nord and waits for trains.

 Consider this route if it’s much cheaper, but we’ll go via Lille next time.
 I would especially avoid going via Paris if you have lots of luggage or small children.